-- 1. Local file - Log file: dovetail.log - Review the dovetail.log to see if all important information has been captured in default mode without DEBUG. - Review the results.json to see all results data including criteria for PASS or FAIL. - Tempest and security test cases - Can see the log details in tempest_logs/functest.tempest.XXX.html and security_logs/functest.security.XXX.html respectively, which has the passed, skipped and failed test cases results. - This kind of files need to be opened with a web browser. - The skipped test cases have the reason for the users to see why these test cases skipped. - The failed test cases have rich debug information for the users to see why these test cases fail. - Vping test cases - Its log is stored in vping_logs/functest.vping.XXX.log. - · HA test cases - Its log is stored in ha_logs/yardstick.ha.XXX.log. - · Stress test cases - Its log is stored in stress_logs/bottlenecks.stress.XXX.log. - Snaps test cases - Its \log is stored in $snaps_logs/functest.snaps.smoke.log.$ - · VNF test cases - Its log is stored in vnf_logs/functest.vnf.XXX.log. - · Bgpvpn test cases - Can see the log details in bgpvpn_logs/functest.bgpvpn.XXX.log.
+- Log file: dovetail.log - Review the dovetail.log to see if all important information has been captured - In default mode without DEBUG. - Adding option -d/--debug to change the mode to be DEBUG. - Result file: results.json - Review the results.json to see all results data including criteria for PASS or FAIL.

+- Tempest and security test cases - Can see the log details in tempest_logs/functest.tempest.XXX.html and security_logs/functest.security.XXX.html respectively, which has the passed, skipped and failed test cases results. - This kind of files need to be opened with a web browser. - The skipped test cases are accompanied with the reason tag for the users to see why these test cases skipped. - The failed test cases have rich debug information for the users to see why these test cases failed. - Vping test cases - Its log is stored in vping_logs/functest.vping.XXX.log. - · HA test cases - Its log is stored in ha_logs/yardstick.ha.XXX.log. - · Stress test cases - Its log is stored in stress_logs/bottlenecks.stress.XXX.log. - · VNF test cases - Its log is stored in vnf_logs/functest.vnf.XXX.log.

-6.1.5 OVP Portal Web Interface
+9.1.5 OVP Portal Web Interface

 The OVP portal is a public web interface for the community to collaborate on results and to submit results for official OPNFV compliance verification.
-The portal can be used as a resource by users and testers to navigate and inspect results more easily than by manually inspecting the log files.
+The portal can be used as a resource by users to navigate and inspect results more easily than by manually inspecting the log files.
 The portal also allows users to share results in a private manner until they are ready to submit results for peer community review.

-- · Web Site URL - https://verified.opnfv.org - Sign In / Sign Up Links - Accounts are exposed through Linux Foundation or OpenStack account credentials. - If you already have a Linux Foundation ID, you can sign in directly with your ID. - If you do not have a Linux Foundation ID, you can sign up for a new one using 'Sign Up' - · My Results Tab - This is the primary view where most of the workflow occurs. - This page lists all results uploaded by you after signing in. - You can also upload results on this page with the two steps below. - Obtain results tar file located at \${DOVETAIL_HOME}/, example logs_20180105_0858.tar.gz - Use the Choose File button where a file selection dialog allows you to choose your result file from the hard-disk.
-Then click the Upload button and see a results ID once your upload succeeds. - Results are status 'private' until they are submitted for review. - Use the Operation column drop-down option 'submit to review', to expose results to OPNFV community peer reviewers.
-Use the 'withdraw submit' option to reverse this action. - Use the Operation column drop-down option 'share with' to share results with other users by supplying either the login user ID or the email address associated with the share target account.
-The result is exposed to the share target but remains private otherwise. - · Profile Tab - This page shows your account info after you sign in.
+- Web Site URL - https://nfvi-verified.lfnetworking.org - Sign In / Sign Up Links - Accounts are exposed through Linux Foundation. - If you already have a Linux Foundation ID, you can sign in directly with your ID. - If you do not have a Linux Foundation ID, you can sign up for a new one using 'Sign Up'. - · My Results Tab - This is the primary view where most of the workflow occurs. - This page lists all results uploaded by you after signing in. - Following the two steps below, the results are uploaded and in status 'private'. - Obtain results tar file located at \${DOVETAIL_HOME}/, e.g. logs_20180105_0858.tar.gz. - Use the Choose File button where a file selection dialog allows you to choose your result file from the hard-disk.
+Then click the Upload result button and see a results ID once your upload succeeds. - Results are remaining in status 'private' until they are submitted for review. - Use the Operation column drop-down option submit to review, to expose results to OPNFV community peer reviewers.
+Use the withdraw submit option to reverse this action. - Results status are changed to be 'review' after submit to review.

+- Use the View Reviews to find the review status including reviewers' names and the outcome. - The administrator will approve the results which have got 2 positive outcome from 2 reviewers.
+Then the status will be changed to be 'verified'. - Use the Operation column drop-down option share with to share results with other users by supplying either the login user ID or the email address associated with the share target account.
+The result is exposed to the share target but remains private otherwise. - · Profile Tab - This page shows your account info after you sign in. - There are 3 different roles: administrator, user and reviewer.

-6.1.6 Updating Dovetail or a Test Suite
+9.1.6 Updating Dovetail or a Test Suite

-Follow the instructions in section Installing Dovetail on the Test Host and Running the OVP Test Suite by replacing the docker images with new_tags,
+Follow the instructions in section Installing Dovetail on the Test Host and Running the OVP Test Suite by replacing the docker images with new_tags: